 In order for a foreign national to request and obtain a residence permit after they arrive in Turkey, he or she needs to have legally entered the country with a valid passport and either on the basis of a short-stay visa or visa-exemption grounds depending on the nationality.
 Since 2016, however, Turkey no longer allows visa-free entry to Syrian nationals.
 One problem encountered by such Syrian residence permit holders is that when and if the validity period of their passport expires and they do not generally manage to have it extended, they are no longer eligible for an extension of their residence permit.
-However, it has been reported that there are some Syrians who are able to extend their passports at the Syrian Consulate in Istanbul.

 Information provided by a lawyer of the Antakya Bar Association, March 2019.